openNDS/openNDS/docs/source/config.rst

 Autonomous Walled Garden configuration is activated using a list of FQDNs and Ports.

-This has the advantage of discovering all ip addresses used by the Walled Garden sites.
+This has the advantage of discovering all IP addresses used by the Walled Garden sites.

 But it does require the ``dnsmasq-full`` package to be installed and on OpenWrt 22.03.x or earlier the ``ipset`` package is also required.
 This is achieved by running the following commands (on OpenWrt):